redeyedrabbit/Bookazon/README.md

 ## Instructions

-Be sure to mention that a product cannot be created unless an author and publisher are created first.
+A product cannot be created unless an author and publisher are created first.

 ## Links
 [DB Diagram](https://dbdiagram.io/d/60ca12060c1ff875fcd52069)